Earn weekly rewards on your crypto

 Cons

-• Requires a deep understanding of crypto and security
+• Requires an in-depth understanding of crypto and security

-• If your paper wallet is stolen or lost than all the crypto on it is gone
+• If your paper wallet is stolen or lost, then all the crypto on it is gone

 • There are no recovery options for paper wallets